spion/blue-tape/README.md

 Same as tape, except if you return a promise from a test, it will be checked for errors.
 If there are no errors, the test will end.
-Otherwise the error will be shown.
+Otherwise the test will fail.

 ### example